texas-egads/EGaDS-OpenGL-StarterKit/README.md

 ## Draw Elements

 Now, let's draw the elements that we described earlier with our vertices and indices arrays.
 We can replace the `glDrawArrays()` call with a `glDrawElements()` call.
 The parameters for `glDrawElements()` are as follows.
-- The shape primitive to draw, which is `GL_TRIANGLES` in our case
+- The shape primitive type to draw, which in our case is a triangle, so we will use `GL_TRIANGLES`
 - The number of indices
 - The data type of the indices, which is `GL_UNSIGNED_INT` in our case
 - The starting location of the beginning index for the shape, which is `0` in our case